securitykiss-com/rfw/README.rst

 Remote firewall as a web service.

-rfw is the RESTful server which applies iptables rules to block or allow IP addresses on request from a remote client. rfw maintains the list of blocked IP addresses which may be updated in real time from many sources.
-It also solves the problem of concurrent modifications to iptables since the requests are serialized.
+``rfw`` is the RESTful server which applies iptables rules to block or allow IP addresses on request from a remote client. ``rfw`` maintains the list of blocked IP addresses which may be updated in real time from many sources. ``rfw`` also solves the problem of concurrent modifications to iptables since the requests are serialized.

 Typical use cases
 -----------------